XanaCo/Xanaco/README.md

 ## Hola, I'm Ana! :vulcan_salute:

-I’m a former landscape architect turned interactive developer.
+I’m a former landscape architect turned software developer.

 After completing the core training at [42Paris](https://42.fr/), I’ve developed a solid foundation in full-stack development, working on a variety of projects that range from web applications to interactive experiences.